InternetComputerOG/ntagle-core/README.md

 };
 ```

-This could be done by creating a **validate Access** function within your our canister like this:
+This could be done by creating a **validateAccess** function within your own canister like this:
 ```
 public shared({ caller }) func validateAccess(request : T.ValidationRequest) : async T.ValidationResult {
   let full_request : NT.ValidationRequest = {